SRSG-Workshops/spreadsheets/setup.md

 but the general ideas for thinking about spreadsheets are the same.

-For this lesson, if you do not have a spreadsheet program already, you can use a free and open source tool LibreOffice as it can open Excel spreadsheets, which is the format of the data we will work with during the lesson.
+For this lesson, if you do not have a spreadsheet program already, you can use a free and open source tool LibreOffice as it can open Excel spreadsheets, which is the format of the data we will work with during the lesson (also all examples used refer to Excel).

 ### Windows